ibexa/documentation-developer/docs/api/public_php_api.md

 For each Field Definition, you start by displaying its identifier (`$fieldDefinition->identifier`).
 You then get the Field Type instance using the Field Type Service (`$fieldTypeService->getFieldType( $fieldDefinition->fieldTypeIdentifier )`).
 This method expects the requested Field Type's identifier, as a string (ezstring, ezxmltext, etc.), and returns an `eZ\Publish\API\Repository\FieldType` object.

-The Field Value object is obtained using the `getFieldValue()` method of the Content Value Object which you obtained using `ContentService::loadContent()`.
+The Field Value object is obtained using the `getFieldValue()` method of the Content value object which you obtained using `ContentService::loadContent()`.

 Using the Field Type object, you can convert the Field Value to a hash using the `toHash()` method, provided by every Field Type.
 This method returns a primitive type (string, hash) out of a Field instance.